Ellen Shipley: Career

 At sixteen years old, Shipley got a NYC Cabaret license.
-She performed a duo act in Greenwich Village in the early 70's with Steve Fields.
-Shipley was noticed by a Tommy Mottola associate, in a jazz club in NYC, Pearl’s Place, and signed to Mottola's company as a recording artist.
+She performed in a duo act in Greenwich Village, New York City, in the early 1970's with Steve Fields.
+Shipley was noticed by a Tommy Mottola associate, in a jazz club in New York, Pearl’s Place, and signed to Mottola's company as a recording artist.

-In 1979-1983, she recorded three solo albums of her own songs (see discography below).
-Shipley has also collaborated with Ralph Schuckett, and appeared on 13 December 1980 on Saturday Night Live.
-Paste magazine archived, for playback, a 12-song performance, at the Paradise in Boston, MA, from 1980-10-17.
+From 1979 to 1983, she recorded three solo albums of her own songs (see discography below); Shipley has also collaborated with Ralph Schuckett, and appeared on December 13, 1980 on Saturday Night Live TV program.
+Paste magazine archived, for playback, a 12-song performance by her at Paradise club in Boston on October 17, 1980.

-Shipley is best known for her work with Rick Nowels.
-Nowels, who had just gotten his big break writing songs with old friend Stevie Nicks, approached Shipley in a Woodstock, NY cafe and asked Shipley write with him for Belinda Carlisle's first solo album.
-Together they worked on the Belinda Carlisle albums Belinda, Heaven on Earth, Runaway Horses, and Live Your Life Be Free.
+She is best known for her work with Rick Nowels.
+Nowels, who had just gotten his big break writing songs with singer Stevie Nicks, one of his old friends, approached Shipley in a Woodstock, New York cafe and asked her to write with him for Belinda Carlisle's first solo album.
+Together they worked on the Carlisle's albums Belinda, Heaven on Earth, Runaway Horses, and Live Your Life Be Free.

-They have written for other artists such as Kim Wilde.

-In 1994, Shipley was nominated for a Grammy Award (Best R&B Song) for “Body and Soul,” written with Rick Nowels for Anita Baker.
-Also in 1994, in Great Performances episode September Songs: The Music of Kurt Weill, Shipley and David Johansen, Ralph Schuckett, and Bob Dorough sang "Alabama Song" in a beat-up old pickup truck in search of whiskey.

-She, with Nicky Holland, co-wrote "Will We Ever Learn", and it was recorded for Oleta Adams' Circle of One album.

 "My Song Was Played 3.1 Million Times on Pandora.
 My Check Was $39..."

+The couple had also written for other artists, such as English singer Kim Wilde.

+Shipley also wrote, with Nicky Holland, the song "Will We Ever Learn", which was recorded for Oleta Adams, and included on Adams' album Circle of One, released in 1990.

+In 1994, Shipley was nominated for a Grammy Award (Best R&B Song) for "Body and Soul", written with Nowels for Anita Baker.
+Also in the same year, in Great Performances episode September Songs: The Music of Kurt Weill, she, together with Ralph Schuckett, David Johansen and Bob Dorough, sang "Alabama Song" in a beat-up old pickup truck in search of whiskey.

-In 2008, Shipley directed, for the stage, Desert Sunrise by Misha Shulman, in Los Angeles.
+In 2008, Shipley directed a stage play titled Desert Sunrise, by Misha Shulman, in Los Angeles.